-The Canna genus is the only member of the Cannaceae family of plants.
+The Canna genus is the only genus belonging to the Cannaceae family of plants.
 It contains over 30 species.

 Often called canna lilies, they are neither lilies nor lily relatives, but share the same monocot structure – petals in multiples of three are one characteristic of this form.

 And while they are often called bulb flowers, they are not actually true bulbs, but flattened, fleshy rhizomes.

 Suited to gardens in USDA Hardiness Zones 7 to 10, canna is an herbaceous tropical perennial native to South America.